Burstow: Post Reformation

 John Flamsteed, astronomer and cleric was rector of Burstow from 1684 until his death in 1719, was appointed in 1675 by Charles II to be the first Astronomer Royal.
-His accurate measurements of star positions and the movements of the moon, made in the newly opened Observatory at Greenwich, contributed to making possible the safe navigation of shipping around the world.
+His accurate measurements of star positions and the movements of the moon, made in the newly opened Royal Observatory, Greenwich, contributed to making possible the safe navigation of shipping around the world.
 Flamsteed is buried in Burstow Church and a star that commemorates him is in the large window above the altar.
 Before the charity commission amalgamated most charities in 1908 there were local charities for the poor.
 In 1718 John Flamsteed left money to buy new coats for two poor Christian people – in 1728 his widow Margaret Flamsteed left money for clothing for two poor women.
 In 1975 a Flamsteed festival took place in the village.

 Smallfield had its own smithy where horses were shod and other work was carried out.
-This stood in Weatherhill Road opposite where the present bus shelter stands and in its place are Georgian architecture, classical style houses.
+This stood in Weatherhill Road opposite where the present bus shelter stands, and in its place are Georgian architecture, classical-style houses.